 From decades in captivity, all of these three primary factors have been suppressed.
 Some elephants forget how to express joy or anger, mostly because they learned that their emotional expression didn’t matter, nothing changed.
 When living the life of a circus elephant, any expression of negative behavior is immediately painfully punished.
 In zoos, the environments are starved for stimulation, causing a lack of emotional response because everything is the same, for decades.
 With autonomy, trust and communication, elephants start to express who they are, allowing us to see their likes and dislikes, further enhancing our relationship and our ability to provide them lifelong medical care.
 For each elephant this process is different, there is no one absolute formula or approach that works for all.
 There is however one factor that is pivotal to expedited recovery; the presence of other elephants – they can provide each other with a degree of nurturing and empathy that no human could possibly replace.

 Q. Does the project intend to build a veterinary hospital for the elephants?

-A. We will construct open-sided medical care centers throughout the habitat.
-These will contain areas for critical care medical treatment and protected contact training walls.
-These areas will allow the elephants to be conditioned through positive reinforcement in a manner that protects the care staff from physical injury, while allowing the best care possible.
+A. Each habitat will house an open-sided medical care centers.
+These allow for critical care medical treatment and protected contact training walls.
+There the elephants can be conditioned through positive reinforcement in a manner that protects the care staff from physical injury, while allowing the best care possible.